zrhuan0318/hydrocarbon-synergistic-guilds/README.md

 ## Code availability

-A versioned snapshot of this repository is archived on Zenodo (DOI: XXX).
+A versioned snapshot of this repository is archived on Zenodo (DOI: 10.5281/zenodo.19647207).

 ## Citation

-If you use the code or processed data in this repository, please cite the associated manuscript and the Zenodo archive.
+If you use the code or processed data in this repository, please cite the associated manuscript and the Zenodo archive: https://doi.org/10.5281/zenodo.19647207

 ## Contact